kilaulena/couchdb-http-api-docs/couch_js_document_methods.markdown

 ### db.deleteDoc(doc)

 ### Description
-Does a DELETE request to the docId with the revision as param.
+Does a DELETE request to the db and the docId with the revision as param.
 The current revision of the document has to be specified, otherwise the request results in a 409 error.

 ### Results
 The document is deleted (that means the document has the "deleted":true attribute).